President Trump digs in after telling Congresswomen to leave the US

-WASHINGTON -- Injecting race into his criticism of liberal Democrats, President Donald Trump said four congresswomen of color should go back to the "broken and crime infested" countries they came from, ignoring the fact that all of the women are American citizens and three were born in the U.S. His attack drew a searing condemnation from Democrats who labeled the remarks racist and breathtakingly divisive.
+"If you're not happy in the U.S., if you're complaining all the time, you can leave, you can leave right now," he said.
+The lawmakers' criticism has been largely aimed at Trump and his administration's policies and actions.

+It was yet another sign that Trump, who won the presidency in 2016 in part by energizing disaffected voters with incendiary racial rhetoric, has no intention of backing away from that strategy going in 2020.
+Trump has faced few consequences for such attacks, which typically earn him cycles of front-page media attention.

-Even as White House officials moved Monday to defend his incendiary weekend tweets, Trump refused to apologize and asked on Twitter when "the Radical Left Congresswomen" would "apologize to our Country, the people of Israel and even to the Office of the President, for the foul language they have used, and the terrible things they have said."
+Earlier Monday, Trump made clear he had no intention of backing down, asking on Twitter when "the Radical Left Congresswomen" would "apologize to our Country, the people of Israel and even to the Office of the President, for the foul language they have used, and the terrible things they have said."

 "So many people are angry at them & their horrible & disgusting actions!" he wrote.

-But Trump didn't make that distinction in his Monday tweets.
-He cited "Congresswomen" - an almost-certain reference to a group of women known as "the squad" that includes Omar, Rep. Alexandria Ocasio-Cortez of New York, Ayanna Pressley of Massachusetts and Rashida Tlaib of Michigan.
+But Trump didn't make that distinction in his tweets.
+He cited "Congresswomen" - an almost-certain reference to a group of women who have labeled themselves "the squad" that includes Omar, Ocasio-Cortez, Ayanna Pressley of Massachusetts and Rashida Tlaib of Michigan.

+At a news conference late Monday, Pressley said Americans should "not take the bait" from Trump and should instead focus on their own agenda, even as the lawmakers called for Democrats to take up impeachment proceedings against the president.

-"I don't think that the president's intent any way is racist," said Short, repeatedly pointing to Trump's decision to choose Elaine Chao, who was born outside the country, as his transportation secretary.
+Defending Trump, Short, Pence's chief of staff, pointed to the president's choice of Elaine Chao, who was born outside the country, as his transportation secretary.

-"The administration is welcoming of all nationalities into the United States," he said.

-Even as Short spoke, Trump, who has a long history of making racist remarks, continued to fan the flames, tweeting, "If Democrats want to unite around the foul language & racist hatred spewed from the mouths and actions of these very unpopular & unrepresentative Congresswomen, it will be interesting to see how it plays out."
+Chao is one of the few minorities working among the largely white and male aides in high-profile roles in Trump's administration.
+She is the wife of Senate Republican leader Mitch McConnell, who declined to make any comment on Trump's attacks.

-Omar ignited a bipartisan uproar in Washington several months ago when she suggested that members of Congress support Israel for money, while Tlaib riled up a supportive crowd by calling the president a profanity and predicting that Trump would be removed from office.
+Omar ignited a bipartisan uproar in Washington several months ago when she suggested that some members of Congress support Israel because of money, while Tlaib riled up a supportive crowd by calling the president a profane name and predicting he would be removed from office.

+Trump on Monday singled out Omar, in particular, accusing her of having "hatred" for Israel, and expressing "love" for "enemies like al-Qaida."

+"These are people that, in my opinion, hate our country," he said.

+Omar, in an interview, once laughed about how a college professor had spoken of al-Qaida with an intensity she said was not used to describe "America," ''England" or "The Army."

-Following a familiar script, Republicans remained largely silent after Trump's Sunday morning broadsides that caused Democrats to set aside their internal rifts to rise up in a united chorus against the president.
+Following a familiar script, Republicans remained largely silent after Trump's Sunday morning broadsides that caused Democrats to set aside their internal rifts to rise up in a united chorus against him.

-House Speaker Nancy Pelosi said Trump wants to "make America white again."
-Ocasio-Cortez, after jousting for days with Pelosi, said Trump "can't conceive of an America that includes us."
+House Speaker Nancy Pelosi said Trump wants to "make America white again," while Ocasio-Cortez said Trump "can't conceive of an America that includes us."

-"Why don't they go back and help fix the totally broken and crime infested places from which they came.
-Then come back and show us how it is done."

-He added: "These places need your help badly, you can't leave fast enough.
-I'm sure that Nancy Pelosi would be very happy to quickly work out free travel arrangements!"
+"Mr. President, the country I 'come from,' & the country we all swear to, is the United States," she tweeted, adding that, "You rely on a frightened America for your plunder."

-The attacks may have been meant to widen the divides within the Democrat caucus, which has been riven by internal debate over how far left to go in countering Trump and over whether to proceed with impeachment proceedings against the president.
+Trump's words may have been meant to widen the divides within the Democrat caucus, which has been riven by internal debate over how far left to go in countering him and over whether to proceed with impeachment proceedings against the president.
 Instead, the president's tweets, which evoked the trope of telling black people to go back to Africa, brought Democrats together.

 Former Vice President Joe Biden, the Democratic presidential front-runner, tweeted Sunday that Trump "continues to spew hateful rhetoric, sow division, and stoke racial tensions for his own political gain."